Data Processing Agreement

 All other capitalized terms not defined in this DPA shall have the meanings outlined in the Main Agreement.

 2.1.
 Specified Applicability.
-This DPA can be applied only where and to the extent that Convertful processes the Customer Data that subject to EU Data Protection Law.
+This DPA can be applied only where and to the extent that Convertful processes the Customer Data that is subject to EU Data Protection Law.

 2.2.
 Relation to the Main Agreement.
 This DPA is an addition to the Main Agreement, which remains and in full force and effect.
 If there is any conflict between this DPA and the Main Agreement, this DPA shall prevail to the extent of that conflict.
 Any claims brought under or in connection with this DPA shall be subject to the terms and conditions, including but not limited to, the exclusions and limitations outlined in the Main Agreement.